lineklemensen/PRJ3/docs/report/05 - Technical analysis/01 - Technical analysis.md

 ### Conclusion

 The **dual EMG49 motor setup** was selected for the vehicle.
-This configuration provides superior control, torque, and precision—key for a responsive and accurate robotic platform.
+This configuration provides superior control, torque, and precision-key for a responsive and accurate robotic platform.
 While it increases power demands, the benefits to mobility and control performance make it the optimal choice.

 \newpage